mikejohnson51/AOI/paper/paper.md

 ![](./figures/Figure2.png)

-*Figure 2: The geocode_wiki function attempts to scape locational information from the associated wikipedia page.
+*Figure 2: The `geocode_wiki` function attempts to scape locational information from the associated wikipedia page.
 Events (A-D) can be queried.
 It should be noted that the OSM and Wikipedia locations are not exact but are largely the same (E) and when locational information can not be found for a specific query, a list of alternatives derived from linked pages are offered (F). *

-In contrast to converting descriptions of space to XY coordinates, reverse geocoding converts XY locations to known address and/or place names.
+In contrast to converting place names to XY coordinates, reverse geocoding converts XY locations to known address and/or place names.
 While less useful in the contexts of AOI creation, the aim of providing a complete geocoding service within AOI necessitates the inclusion of a reverse geocoding service.
-Moreover, to our knowledge, this is the only reverse geocoding service available in the R ecosystem.
-AOI provides an interface to the OSM Nominatim API and ESRI API [@ESRI2019] and returned results are the combined returns from these APIs.
+AOI provides an interface to the open OSM Nominatim and ESRI APIs [@ESRI2019] and the returned results are the combined returns from these APIs.
 As an example, we request the attribute data of location c(-37, -120).

 ```r
 > str(revgeocode(c(37,-119)))